open-telemetry/opentelemetry-go-contrib/instrumentation/README.md

 - Examples of how to actually use the instrumentation SHOULD be included.
 - All instrumentation packages MUST provide an option to accept a `TracerProvider` if it uses a Tracer, a `MeterProvider` if it uses a Meter, and `Propagators` if it handles any context propagation.
   Also, packages MUST use the default `TracerProvider`, `MeterProvider`, and `Propagators` supplied by the `global` package if no optional one is provided.
-- All instrumentation packages MUST not provide an option to accept a `Tracer` or `Meter`.
+- All instrumentation packages MUST NOT provide an option to accept a `Tracer` or `Meter`.
 - All instrumentation packages MUST create any used `Tracer` or `Meter` with a name matching the instrumentation package name.

 ## Additional Instrumentation Packages